 Adele is clearly playing by her own rules now.

-She broke music industry conventions Friday by releasing the booming ballad "Hello" as the first single from her upcoming album "25" (XL/Columbia), now set for a Nov.
-20 release.
+She breaks music industry conventions by releasing a booming ballad, “Hello,” as the first single from her upcoming album "25" (XL/Columbia), now set to come out Nov.
+20.

-"Hello" is a minimalistic ballad, with little instrumentation beyond piano and a throbbing beat to augment Adele's emotional performance for much of the song.
+“Hello” is minimalistic, with little instrumentation beyond piano and a throbbing beat to augment Adele's emotional performance for much of the song.
 It's her latest breakup song, as she tries to apologize to an ex.
-"I tried to tell you I'm sorry for breaking your heart," she sings.
-"But it don't matter.
-It clearly doesn't tear you apart anymore."
+“I tried to tell you I'm sorry for breaking your heart,” she sings.
+“But it don't matter.
+It clearly doesn't tear you apart anymore.”